AntonioDehesa/tilop/README.md

 Besides, I finally completed the ROS Course.
 I liked it, but I think there was one missing lesson: Putting it all together, and that is my favorite part in any course.
 ### Sources:
 * [ROS Course][ROS Course Part 2]

+## Day 15: Jan 29 2021
+### Today's progress:
+Daily coding challenge.
+It was a random challenge I found somewhere (i forgot... damn).
+It was quite easy.
+Besides that, I did a lab in SecureFlag.
+It was about insufficient randomnization in criptography.
+It was very easy, but i love that.
+I really like it when such vulnerabilities can be easily solved, because it shows the very little effort sometimes you need to make your site more secure.

+## Day 16: Jan 30 2021
+### Today's progress:
+Today, I just did another random challenge, and one Leetcode challenge (Largest Divisible Subset).
+They were supossed to be easy, but for some reason, I felt they were really hard.
+Perhaps because im tired, but still.
+Tomorrow ,I will do another hackerrank challenge, aaaaand, as i just completed my ROS Course, I will start a Python for Computer Vision course.
 <!---
 ## Day x
 ### Today's progress: